What is the project?

 This will help Council identify areas in need of assistance, as well as track deer movements through the landscape.
 Increased data and knowledge of deer presence in the area will help define the extent of the issue.

 Simply set up an account and enter sightings as you see them.
 No photographic evidence is required, but it is extremely beneficial.

 Data is closely protected through FeralScan, and users of the site cannot view deer locations at property level, thus protecting landholders from any illegal hunting.
 Nillumbik Environment Officers have access to this dataset to assist with deer control through the municipality.

-For more information please contact Michelle Hanslow, Environment Project Officer on 9433 3543 or email firstname.lastname@example.org
+Any questions can be directed to Michelle Hanslow, Environment Project Officer, on 9433 3543 or email firstname.lastname@example.org

 To join our mailing list to receive project updates and early bird invitations to attend project information sessions / demonstration days etc please sign up here.